-- are scheduled to make monthly payments that do not pay all of are surveyed to that month y payments under the pay and on the interest due that month. y a payments under the pay and on the interest due that month. y as a payment of the payment will likely become larger than your original loan amount.
-Increases in your loan amount lower the equity you have in this property. - I can amount lower the equity you have in this property.
-I may have monthly payments that do not pay all of the interest due that month.
+- are scheduled to make monthly payments that do not pay all of are scheduled to hake months, gayments dute to hot pay an of the interest due that month.
+As a result, your loan amount will increase (negatively amortize), and your loan amount will likely become larger than your original loan amount.
+Increases in your loan amount lower the equity you have in this property. - may have monthly payments that do not pay all of the interest due that month.
 If you do, your loan amount will increase (negatively amortize), and, as a result, your loan amount may become larger than your original loan amount.
-Increases in your loan amount lower the equity you have in this property. - X do not have a negative amortization feature
+Increases in your loan amount lower the equity you have in this property. - 🗷 do not have a negative amortization feature

+Partial Payments

-Partial Payments Your lender
+Your lender

-- 🕱 may accept payments that are less than the full amount due - (partial payments) and apply them to your loan may hold them in a separate account until you pay the rest of the payment, and then apply the full payment to your loan. - does not accept any partial payments.
+- $\boxed{\mathbf{X}}$ may accept payments that are less than the full amount due (partial payments) and apply them to your loan - may hold them in a separate account until you pay the rest of the payment, and then apply the full payment to your loan. - does not accept any partial payments.
 If this loan is sold, your new lender may have a different policy.